1970 California 500: Background

 Plans for Ontario Motor Speedway were announced on February 16, 1966.
 Its primary financial backers were the Stolte Construction Company and Filmways Inc., a film production company that produced television shows such as The Beverly Hillbillies, Petticoat Junction, Green Acres, and The Addams Family.
 Upon the announcement, USAC agreed to sanction a pair of 500-mile races for Indy cars and stock cars.
 The inaugural race was scheduled for December 1, 1968.

 Advertised as the "Indianapolis of the West", the track was similar in design to the Indianapolis Motor Speedway as a 2.5-mile oval with four distinct turns.
 In addition, the track would feature a 3.1-mile road course in the infield and a quarter-mile drag strip on the frontstretch.
 The track would have seating for over 150,000 spectators, standing room for 100,000 additional people, parking for 68,000 cars, and a control tower in the infield that stood 14 stories high.

 The economy and bond market slowed in mid-1966 when funding was being raised, leading to delays in construction.
-Filmways withdrew from the project.
+Filmways withdrew from the project and eventually purchased Sears Point Raceway instead.
 In early 1967, Ontario informed USAC that construction would not be completed by the December 1968 target date.
 USAC responded by holding races at the nearby Riverside International Raceway between 1967 and 1969.

 Once funding was secured through the selling of bonds, groundbreaking on the track officially took place on September 24, 1968.
 Dignitaries attending the ceremony included local officials and actor Kirk Douglas.
 Construction costs were anticipated to cost $25.5 million.

 In 1969, USAC announced the California 500 would be held on the Sunday of Labor Day weekend for the next 10 years, beginning on September 6, 1970.
 USAC President, Charlie Brockman, declared "Ontario Motor Speedway is the most exciting and promising development in automobile racing since Tony Hulman bought the Indianapolis Speedway in 1946."

 In May 1970, Al Unser won the Indianapolis 500.

 Opening ceremonies for the track occurred on Sunday, August 9, 1970.
 Exhibitions of drag racing, stock car racing, and Indy car racing were done, followed by a Pro-Am celebrity race.
 Celebrities were teamed with pro drivers in new Porsches, with the pro driving three laps, the celebrity driving three laps, the pro again driving three laps, and the celebrities driving the final three laps.
 Professional drivers included Bobby Unser, Dan Gurney, Al Unser, Parnelli Jones, Mario Andretti, and Mark Donohue.
 Celebrities included Dick Smothers, Hugh Downs, Pancho Gonzalez, Paul Newman, James Garner, Pete Conrad, Dino Martin, and Ken Venturi.
 Unser and Smothers teamed to win the race followed by Donohue and Conrad.